 What do peanut butter and jelly, spaghetti and meatballs, Lenny and baby carrots, and video and social media all have in common?
 You guessed it, they all work oh so well together.

 People spend tons of time on social media these days (over two hours per day!), and video is the perfect medium for conveying information both quickly and effectively.
-Afterall, our brains are immediately hardwired to respond to visual information — it’s easier for us to understand video and remember it, which is one of the reasons why marketing videos tend to be so successful for businesses.
+After all, our brains are immediately hardwired to respond to visual information — it’s easier for us to understand video and remember it, which is one of the reasons why video content tends to be so successful for businesses.

 As a general principle, as folks scroll through their feeds every day, they’re typically looking to fulfill one of the following desires: